qiulimao/pyspider/docs/tutorial/Render-with-PhantomJS.md

 Sometimes web page is too complex to find out the API request.
 It's time to meet the power of [PhantomJS].

 To use PhantomJS, you should have PhantomJS [installed](http://phantomjs.org/download.html).
-If you are running pyspider with `all` mode, PhantomJS is enabled if excutable in the `PATH`.
+If you are running weblocust with `all` mode, PhantomJS is enabled if excutable in the `PATH`.

 Make sure phantomjs is working by running
 ```
-$ pyspider phantomjs
+$ weblocust phantomjs
 ```

 Continue with the rest of the tutorial if the output is